SVT Improves Efficiency and Enhances Programming with Avid Workflows

 Why make such a massive change to its technology infrastructure?
 “Our idea was to unify the workflow throughout the company,” says Anders Wallin, system designer and assistant project manager at SVT.
 “We wanted to make our systems more efficient.”

-The broadcaster’s new efficiency is based on its ability to share files, projects, and media among its various locations with near instantaneous speed using one standardized post platform.
-The four production centers act as the linchpin for this workflow, using Avid Interplay asset management systems for workgroup and proxy capabilities and Avid ISIS shared-storage systems for simultaneous access to and sharing of projects and media.
+The four production centers act as the linchpin for this workflow, using Interplay systems for workgroup and proxy capabilities and ISIS systems for simultaneous access to and sharing of projects and media.
 This setup accommodates virtually any SD and HD format, including DVCPro, DVC Pro HD, and HDCAM SR as SVT continues its move toward an all-HD workflow.

 The collaborative benefits don’t stop inside SVT.
-Because Avid systems are the de facto standard at many post facilities worldwide, an Avid workflow makes it easier to collaborate with third-party providers for more streamlined production and increased revenue opportunities.
+Because Avid systems are the de facto standard at many post facilities worldwide, Avid workflows make it easier to collaborate with third-party providers for more streamlined production and increased revenue opportunities.

-Wallin cites a one-hour drama that is recorded in a private studio adjacent to SVT’s Goteborg facility.
-This studio uses Avid ISIS 7000 storage and Avid AirSpeed servers to record the show.
-At night, the site synchronizes the media recorded during the day and backs it up onto Avid systems at SVT in Goteborg.
-The Goteborg facility also handles the titles, sound and color grading on the shows and delivers each finished program for air through the SVT production center in Stockholm.
+Wallin cites a one-hour drama that is recorded in a private studio adjacent to SVT’s Gothenburg facility.
+This studio uses ISIS and AirSpeed servers to record the show.
+At night, the site synchronizes the media recorded during the day and backs it up onto Avid systems at SVT in Gothenburg.
+The Gothenburg facility also handles the titles, sound and color grading on the shows and delivers each finished program for air through the SVT production center in Stockholm.

 Wallin explains the speed with which SVT handles the show’s finishing and on-air delivery.
 “We can just drag the editing clip from their system to ours.
 The media is already there on our server, so it takes five seconds to open the sequence.
 Then we can use the Avid systems to put graphics on it and do sound and color grading.
 We can post it to our HD delivery system in Stockholm using the Avid Interplay system to play it out.
 The show never touches a tape.”